ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 Its path and multiple landfalls, along with the fact that it persisted through such a lengthy period, made it a standout cyclone in terms of both meteorological history and the human impact it left behind.

-By using GSMaP data with ALOS-2 data for inundation area estimation, JAXA monitors precipitation and inundated area by Cyclone Freddy.

 IMAGE HERE FROM CICLONE
 caption: The (left) 24- and (right) 48-hour precipitation accumulation estimates (in mm) from GSMaP for the period starting from 0200 UTC 11 March 2023.